-7.5.3 Voice Activity Detection (VAD)
+7.4.3 Voice Activity Detection (VAD)

 A vendor MAY employ VAD to reduce bandwidth consumption.
 If employed, this capability MUST be optional, allowing disabling.
-Some codecs have associated VAD implementations (e.g., G.729B), while many others do not (e.g., G.711, G.728, and G.722).
-In the latter cases, the VAD implementation MUST adhere to the IMTC Voice-Over-IP Forum Service Interoperability Implementation Agreement 1.0 [5].
-For use with the G.722 codec, MTAs and MGs SHOULD employ VAD and silence suppression (Discontinuous Transmission - DTX) to reduce bandwidth using a mechanism of the vendor's choice.
-If silence suppression is used with G.722, User Equipment and Media Gateways SHOULD transmit Silence Insertion Descriptor frames as specified in [45].
+Some codecs have associated VAD implementations (e.g. G.729B), while many others do not (e.g. G.711 and G.728).
+In the latter cases, the VAD implementation MUST adhere to the IMTC Voice-Over-IP Forum Service Interoperability Implementation Agreement 1.0, dated December 1, 1997 [5].

-7.6 Session Description of Codecs
+7.5 Session Description of Codecs